FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

 ### Translate HVML and CSS

-It will be a trouble if we write the style sets and views by hand in the way above.
+It will be a trouble if we write the style sheets and views by hand in the way above.
 So we introduce a interpreting tool which can translate the HVML tags and CSS into the HFCL resource source files.

 This tool is called `hfclify`, and it will be written in Python.

-### Change the style set on the fly
+### Change the style sheet on the fly

-If you want to change the style set of one view on the fly, you can call one of the following APIs of HFCL:
+If you want to change the style sheet of one view on the fly, you can call one of the following APIs of HFCL:

     view->addStyleSet (HFCL_STYLE_SET_NAME (firstSample, activeItem));